edf-hpc/puppet-hpc/doc/manpages/hpc-config-push.md

 # EXAMPLES

-To simply push the actual configuration in the default environment:
+To simply push the current configuration in the default environment:

     hpc-config-push

-To push the actual configuration in the 'test' environment:
+To push the current configuration in the 'test' environment:

     hpc-config-push -e test